paul-di/samples/README.md

   2. Set hadoop version in build.sbt (usually you can skip that step)
   3. Build jar with *sbt assembly*
   4. hadoop jar SimpleMapReduce-assembly-1.0.jar <input_folder> <output_folder>

+## Round train
+Imagine that you are stuck inside a strange railway train.
+It consists of several passenger wagons only.
+The last wagon is connected to the first one at the round railway.
+You should calculate size of the train (count of wagons) to escape.
+You can move forward and backward inside a train and turn on or turn off light inside a visited wagon.
+All windows are painted black, all wagons are the same, blah, blah, blah...